What are the admissions requirements for NDNU’s online programs?

 Your journey to greater personal and professional success begins with a call to 855-275-1088 to speak directly to an admissions advisor.
 Or, you can request more information and we’ll reach out to you.
-If you already know Notre Dame de Namur University is the right place to earn your Master of Science in Management, Master of Public Administration or Master of Science in Computer and Information Science, you can go ahead and begin the application process.
+If you already know Notre Dame de Namur University is the right place to earn your Master of Public Administration, you can go ahead and begin the application process.

 1Western Association of Schools and Colleges, 985 Atlantic Avenue, Ste.
 100, Alameda, CA 94501, (510) 748-9001